CERT Public Trainings

 Upcoming CERT Basic Training dates:

-Sign up for this in-person course.
-Be sure to select the tab for the May 2026 Loma Prieta course.
+Sign up for the in-person class series.
+Be sure to select the tab for the Watsonville Sept 2026 class.

 CERT Basic Course — Online